Tim-Mclennan/Employee-List/README.md

 # Employee List

 The objective of creating this Employee List is for a challenge I have been assigned to by Digital.NSW.
-Starting with some configuration, users will be able to retrieve a list of employees as well as edit or remove them.
-I have organised the file structure of my proejct in a way that is clear to understand - one half is for the client side (React) and the other half for the server (Java SpringBoot).
+Starting with some basic configuration, users will be able to retrieve a list of employees as well as edit or remove them.
+I have organised the file structure of my project in a way that is clear to understand - one half is for the client side (React) and the other half for the server (Java SpringBoot).
 Below I have provided a list of the tech I used and how to run this app effectively.

 ## The tech stack I used